iWriteGigs

 Question #1

-A spinal damage.
+A primary visual cortex damage.

 B collicular damage.

-D retinal damage.
+D spinal damage.

 E thalamic damage.